 Huge Maintenance Costs

 When the maintenance involves too much work for simple things, it impacts costs also.
-In general, the cost of maintaining a blockchain solution is much higher than maintaining a traditional distributed system.
+In general, the cost of maintaining a blockchain solution is relatively much higher than maintaining a traditional distributed system.

 The Need of the Hour